Networking: Making Career Connections

 You are here

 Meeting new people, getting to know them, and learning from people you already know is part of what you do every day.
 In the professional world, this is called networking.
-And it's not done solely when you're looking for a job, but is something you should always do as an effective way to learn about career options and gather advice for achieving your goals.
+Networking should be an on-going process that is an effective way to learn about career options and gather advice for achieving your goals.
 Networking is a great way to ensure that you experience at least two career-related experiences before your senior year.

 Myths and Facts